carlosplanchon/betterhtmlchunking/README.md

 #### With nushell

-If you use [nushell](https://www.nushell.sh/), the JSON output parses into a native table you can query directly — no manual JSON handling:
+If you use [nushell](https://www.nushell.sh/), the JSON output parses into a native table you can query directly, with no manual JSON handling:

 ```nu
 # Chunks as a table with their sizes